jamatics/pi_ctag/hrMonitoring/hrMonitoring_ctag/src/README.md

 ## Description

 ### Abstract
-This code developed in Octave demonstrates how to measure the Dynamic Posture Stability Index (DPSI) of the subject performing mobility tasks
+This code developed in Octave demonstrates how to measure the Root Mean Square of Successive Difference (RMSSD),  of the subject performing mobility tasks

 The current entry point is [computePI.m](computePI.m).